smudge/decks/railsconf-2022/slides.md

 <arrow x1="350" y1="150" x2="350" y2="400" color="#aaa" width="3" />

 <!--
-And here's what was happening.
+and what we found was...

 CLICK